codership/documentation/galeracluster/source/faq.rst

    Major companies all over the world have implemented Galera to protect their data and secure their application and service availability.
 Galera Cluster is included in Debian Linux distributions and it's the most used high availability solution for OpenStack Cloud platform, according their survey.

-.. rubric:: How can I learn to configure and use Galera?
 .. _`faq-learn-galera`:
+.. rubric:: How can I or my Staff Learn to Configure and Use Galera?

+.. rst-class:: list-stats

+   Level: All; Interested: DBAs, Business Managers; Category: Learning

 .. rst-class:: list-abstract